da667/Autosnort/README.txt

 Q: I don't feel like typing out "/usr/local/snort/bin/snort" every time I want to run snort manually.
 This is going to get really annoying really fast.

-A: By default, most Linux distros uses the BASH shell.
+A: By default, most Linux distros use the BASH shell.
 Every bashes will read certain files from your home directory called rc or profile files.
 For BASH, these files are usually .bashrc, .bash_profile, among others.
 In the rc file, you can modify your system's PATH variable and include /usr/local/snort/bin in the PATH. if you want to do this quickly without logging out and/or logging in again, try this: echo "export PATH=$PATH:/usr/local/snort/bin" >> ~/.bashrc && source ~/.bashrc -- this adds the line to .bashrc in root's home and tells your shell to reload it on the fly.

+alternatively, you can symlink the /usr/local/snort/bin/snort directory to a directory that is already on the PATH variable (/bin, /usr/sbin, etc.)

 Q:*How* do I run this script